LLMs Are In-Context Bandit Reinforcement Learners: Experimental Setup

 \paragraph{Evaluation}

-We report running test accuracy.
-For test accuracy, we use the held-out test set of each dataset.
+We report running test accuracy, using the held-out test set of each dataset.
 We compute it every 500 steps for each test example separately, using the context used to process that step's training example.
-In some cases, we also report train accuracy as the running mean accuracy over the most recent 256 episodes.

-We also report regret, the forgone utility from an actual model prediction in comparison to the oracle choice.
-Intuitively, regret measures how many interactions the model handled poorly throughout the experiment.
-In our experiments, regret is the accumulated number of incorrect examples throughout learning.
-Regret gives a single number that considers both the final performance and how fast the model reached it.
-A good system would reach high performance as fast as possible, making fewer mistakes overall (i.e., would have a low regret).
+In the appendix, we also report regret, the forgone utility from an actual model prediction in comparison to the oracle choice.

 \paragraph{Comparisons}